developmentseed/label-maker/examples/walkthrough-classification-mxnet-sagemaker.md

 We're using the same configuration from [another walkthrough](../examples/walkthrough-classification-aws.md) with changes to location:
 - `country` and `bounding_box`: changed to indicated the location in Cambodia to download data from.
-- `zoom`: Buildings in Cambodia have quite a variety in size, so zoom 15 (roughly 5m resolution) will allow us to
+- `zoom`: Buildings in Cambodia have quite a variety in size, so zoom 15 (roughly 5m resolution) will allow us spot building(s) in the tile.

 # Training dataset generation